𝅘𝅥𝅮 We Don’t Need No / Definitions 𝅘𝅥𝅮

-In soccer (sorry, “international football”), there are a bunch of rules you have to follow as you try to get the ball into the net.
+In soccer (sorry, “association football”), there are a bunch of rules you have to follow as you try to get the ball into the net.
 But someone just learning about the sport can understand what it means for the ball to be in the net even if they haven’t yet learned that players aren’t allowed to use their hands to get the ball there.

 Means and Methods

-Once you understand the rules of a game, however, you realize that players aren’t just trying to achieve their game’s simple, boring (“prelusory”) goal.
+Once you understand the rules of a game, you realize that players aren’t just trying to achieve their game’s simple, boring (“prelusory”) goal.
 They are trying to achieve it in a particular way.

 A tic-tac-toe player isn’t just trying to get three Xs in a row.
 Their full goal is something more like this: to-get-three-Xs-in-a-row-by-taking-turns-with-someone-who-is-trying-to-write-three-Os-in-a-row-in-the-same-spots-they-are-trying-to-draw-three-Xs.

 This more complex goal includes the game’s simpler, more boring (“prelusory”) goal.
 That’s why the diagram contains two targets (the larger of which contains the smaller).

 This larger goal, furthermore, includes the way in which that simpler goal is to be achieved: using the tools and techniques that the rules allow.